Everything You’ve Ever Wanted to Know About web3

 Utilizes AJAX, JavaScript, and other advanced technologies to create responsive and engaging user experiences.

-Most of us don’t think of the recent internet as a piece of software that has a version history like your favourite web browser operating system, but there have been enough big changes that developed more or less organically to lead some folks to claim where on the second, possibly even third version of the recent internet.
+But there have been enough big changes that developed more or less organically to lead some folks to claim where on the second, possibly even third version of the recent internet.

 But how did we get here?
 Back in the early days of the web, say up until the early 2000s, you obviously had people that created content, otherwise the web would have just been empty.